adamsalter/sitemap_generator/README.md

 Rake Tasks
 -----

-Run <code>rake sitemap:install</code> to create a `config/sitemap.rb` file which is your sitemap configuration file and contains everything needed to build your sitemap.
-See **Sitemap Configuration** below for more information on how to define your sitemap.
+Run `rake sitemap:install` to create a `config/sitemap.rb` file which is your sitemap configuration and contains everything needed to build your sitemap.
+See **Sitemap Configuration** below for more information about how to define your sitemap.

-Run <code>rake sitemap:refresh</code> as needed to create/rebuild your Sitemap files.
+Run `rake sitemap:refresh` as needed to create or rebuild your sitemap files.
 Sitemaps are generated into the `public/` folder and by default are named `sitemap_index.xml.gz`, `sitemap1.xml.gz`, `sitemap2.xml.gz`, etc.  As you can see they are automatically gzip compressed for you.

-<code>rake sitemap:refresh</code> will output information about each sitemap that is written including its location, how many links it contains and the size of the file.
-To disable all non-essential output from `rake` run the tasks passing a <code>-s</code> option.
-For example: <code>rake -s sitemap:refresh</code>.
+`rake sitemap:refresh` will output information about each sitemap that is written including its location, how many links it contains and the size of the file.

+**To disable all non-essential output from `rake` run the tasks passing a `-s` option.**  For example: `rake -s sitemap:refresh`.

 Search Engine Notification
 -----

-Using <code>rake sitemap:refresh</code> will notify major search engines to let them know that a new Sitemap is available (Google, Yahoo, Bing, Ask, SitemapWriter).
-To generate new Sitemaps without notifying search engines (for example when running in a local environment) use <code>rake sitemap:refresh:no_ping</code>.
+Using `rake sitemap:refresh` will notify major search engines to let them know that a new sitemap is available (Google, Yahoo, Bing, Ask, SitemapWriter).
+To generate new sitemaps without notifying search engines (for example when running in a local environment) use `rake sitemap:refresh:no_ping`.

 To ping Yahoo you will need to set your Yahoo AppID in `config/sitemap.rb`.
-For example: <code>SitemapGenerator::Sitemap.yahoo_app_id = "my_app_id"</code>
+For example: `SitemapGenerator::Sitemap.yahoo_app_id = "my_app_id"`

 Crontab
 -----

-To keep your Sitemaps up-to-date, setup a cron job.
-Make sure to pass the <code>-s</code> option to silence rake.
-That way you will only get email when the sitemap build fails.
+To keep your sitemaps up-to-date, setup a cron job.
+Make sure to pass the `-s` option to silence rake.
+That way you will only get email if the sitemap build fails.

-If you're using Whenever, your schedule would look something like the following:
+If you're using Whenever, your schedule would look something like this:

     # config/schedule.rb
     every 1.day, :at => '5:00 am' do